The Stress of the Pandemic Is Probably Making You Look and Feel Older—Here's What to Do About It

 6. Give meditation a shot.

 Zenning out can help lower stress and improve sleep and may reduce symptoms of anxiety and depression.
-There's no one right or wrong way to do it, but we have a guide for getting started with your meditation practice if you're new to the concept.
+There's no one right or wrong way to do it.

 7. Move your body.